-Horses paraded at the Hindu Machad Mamagam Festival held in February.
+Horse paraded in Hindu Machad Mamagam Festival in February

 In the earliest Vedic texts we find warnings about transgressing these boundaries.
-These warn against actions and words that insult the gods, against homosexuality, and against sexual relations with animals.
+One such boundary involves the distinction between humans and animals, The ancient texts contain moral warnings against sexual relations with animals (bestiality).

-How different are the Afro-Asiatic and Aryan worldviews?
+Later Hindu beliefs and practices are characterized by syncretism, a blending of many traditions: some from the older Kushites and some from the later Aryans.
+How different are the Afro-Arabian and Aryan worldviews?
 Very different, as illustrated by the example of the horse.

 The Horse in Afro-Asiatic Religion